magepages/mpdocs/docs/product-alerts/index.md

 - **Popup Heading**:

   - Add the Title for Popup.
-Allow showing Popup when customers click to `Notify me when the price drops` and only show Popup with not-log-in customers. `Notify me!` button is the name set for Button text.
+Allow showing Popup when customers click to `Notify me!` and only show Popup with not-log-in customers (`Notify me!` button is the name set for Button text).

   - If you leave it blank, the default message is: `Grab your chance when this product back in stock!`